awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

       To create a new topic, for **Send a notification to**, type a name for the topic, and then for **With these recipients**, type the email addresses of the recipients \(separated by commas\)\.
 After you create the alarm, you will receive a subscription confirmation email that you must accept before you can get notifications for this topic\.

    1. Choose **Take the action**, **Stop this instance**\.

-   1. If prompted, choose **Create IAM role: EC2ActionsAccess** to automatically create an IAM role so that AWS can automatically stop the instance on your behalf when the alarm is triggered\.

    1. For **Whenever**, choose the statistic you want to use and then choose the metric\.
 In this example, choose **Average** and **CPU Utilization**\.